mrdavemorgan/lepgallery/readme.txt

 == Dependencies ==

 * PHP GD lib on server.
 This is mostly standard these days.
-* Permalinks via Settings -> Permalinks -> Custom Structure -> /%category%/%postname%
+* Permalinks enabled: Settings -> Permalinks -> Custom Structure -> /%category%/%postname% <br>
   More info here: http://teamtutorials.com/web-development-tutorials/clean-url%E2%80%99s-with-wordpress
 * Write permission to the photo directories.
 UnGallery creates a "thumb_cache" to greatly improve performance.

 == Notes ==

-* Create a symlink called "pics" to your picture directory (recommended) or copy/move/create your photo directory tree to /wp-content/plugins/ungallery/pics/
+* In: /wp-content/plugins/ungallery/ either create a symlink called "pics" to your picture directory (recommended) or copy/move/create a directory called pics there.
+Please note, if you back up the UnGallery plugin directory, adding or symlink'ing to many photos, will increase the volume of the backups.
 * To display a caption over a gallery, add a file named banner.txt to that directory with the desired text.
-* The top level directory is intended to have a larger marquee picture displayed, so only only one picture file should be placed in the top directory.
+* The top level directory is intended to have a larger, marquee picture displayed, so only one picture file should be placed in the "/pics/" directory.
+There is no limit on pictures in the subdirectories.
-* To mark a gallery hidden, edit the hidden.txt file.
-If the content of hidden.txt is: "hidden" for example then any directories you create named "hidden", will not be visible via gallery browsing.
+* To mark a gallery hidden, edit the /ungallery/hidden.txt file.
+If e.g., the content of hidden.txt is: "hidden", then any directories you create named "hidden", will not be visible via gallery browsing.
-* The symlinking to or placing a directory of photos, within the WordPress install directories could effect backups of the WordPress file system.
-If you archive the wp-content/plugins directory, be aware your gallery photos will be added to that routine.
-If this is not desirable, adjust the backup script to exclude wp-content/plugins/ungallery/pics/.
-I'll make the target dir configurable later and skip the need to symlink or place the gallery directories there.
-* If you'd like to modify the size of the large pic and the thumbnails displayed, edit ./ungallery/ungallery.php.
-The place to do this is noted inline, near the top of the file.
+* If you'd like to modify the size of the marquee pic, browsing pic or the thumbnails, please edit /ungallery/ungallery.php.
+The variables ($thumbW, $srcW, $topW) are noted near the top of the file.

 == To do ==